one-for-all/RoboND-Rover-Project/writeup.md

 In an infinite loop, the rover keeps doing the perception and decision step with techniques described above.

 **Potential Improvements:**
-* I tried to implement wall following in `decision_step()`.
+* Tried to implement wall following in `decision_step()`.
 However, the naive way of using left most angle failed to give correct behavior, and I couldn't think of a feasible way of doing this.
 A potential improvement is to find some way to implement wall following, so that the rover might be able to map the environment more comprehensively.
 * Another improvement is to keep track of the areas the rover has mapped and avoid spending time on these areas.
 * The rover sometimes would get stuck by the obstacles on the road.